lzhenn/lzhenn.github.io/_posts/2020-02-20-COAWST-GBA.md

 In `ROMS/Modules/mod_scalars.F`, change `max_speed = 20.0_dp` to `max_speed = 100.0_dp` as TC may cause very strong surface current.

+### V. SCRIP Weighting File

+Follow the instrucitions in the manual and compile the `scrip_coawst` util for generating the weighting file.
+Note that the path in `scrip_coawst_XXX.in` should not longer than 80 chars.

 Final settings for the COAWST:
 ![30RAsK.jpg](https://s2.ax1x.com/2020/02/27/30RAsK.jpg)